christybell/Bike_Sharing/README.md

 <img src="images/Delv 1.PNG">

 ### Deliverable 2: Create Visualizations for the Trip Analysis
-Using Tableau, I created visualizations that show:
+Using Tableau, I created visualizations that answer the following 3 questions:

-**1. How long are bikes checked out for all riders and genders?**
+### **1. How long are bikes checked out for all riders and genders?**

 First, I created a line graph displaying the number of bikes checked out by duration for all users, and the graph can be filtered by the hour.
 This visualization shows that the majority of bike trips last for 20 minutes or less.